The Climate Change Authority Act 2011 empowers the Authority to initiate its own research on climate change.

 8 October 2021: This Insights Paper outlines the Authority's strategic framework and priorities for work to ensure Australia can set increasingly ambitious emissions reduction goals for all economic sectors and policies backed by a strong evidence base.

-On 17 July 2020, the Climate Change Authority released a new report, Economic recovery, resilience and prosperity after the coronavirus.
-This report identifies measures previously proposed by the Authority that could contribute to a ‘triple-win' economic stimulus package in response to the economic impacts of COVID-19.
+17 July 2020: The Climate Change Authority has published a new report, Economic Recovery, Resilience and Prosperity After the Coronavirus, outlining measures previously proposed by the Authority that could contribute to a ‘triple-win' economic stimulus package in response to the economic impacts of COVID-19.

-On 11 July 2019, the Climate Change Authority released its stocktake of drivers for, and actions by, industry to reduce greenhouse gas emissions in Australia, including new and emerging low emissions technologies.
+On 11 July 2019, the Climate Change Authority has published a stocktake of actions taken by Australian industry and governments to reduce greenhouse gas emissions, including new and emerging low emissions technologies.

-Reaping the Rewards is a research report that explores ways landholders can improve profitability, reduce greenhouse gas emissions and deliver broader environmental benefits at the same time.
+27 April 2018: Reaping the Rewards explores ways that landholders can improve profitability, reduce greenhouse gas emissions and deliver broader environmental benefits at the same time.
 These objectives are known as ‘multiple benefits’.

-In March 2015 the Authority released the Comparing countries’ emissions targets: A practical guide.
-This guide is to help Australians understand and compare post-2020 greenhouse gas emissions targets that will be announced over the coming year.
+March 2015: Comparing countries’ emissions targets: A practical guide will help Australians understand and compare post-2020 greenhouse gas emissions targets that will be announced over the coming year.

-In its 2014 Targets and Progress Review, the Authority recommended Australia use international emissions reduction units to help meet its 2020 target.
-This paper considers the practical implications, including the types of international units Australia could use, their availability and costs, and potential purchasing arrangements.
+7 July 2014: The Authority has recommended Australia use international emissions reduction units to help meet its 2020 target.
+This paper considers the practical implications.